Pope Benedict XVI: Writings

 Benedict XVI wrote 66 books, three encyclicals, and four apostolic exhortations.

 Legacy

 At his death, prior criticism of Benedict XVI received renewed attention, particularly that from public health officials, anti-AIDS activists, and victim's rights organizations over his handling of sexual abuse cases within the Catholic Church and position on the use of condoms in areas of high HIV transmission.

 Both Archbishop of Canterbury Justin Welby and Patriarch Kirill of Moscow expressed their condolences at Benedict's death.
 Welby referred to the former pope as "one of the greatest theologians of his age", while Kirill praised conciliatory efforts undertaken between the Catholic and Russian Orthodox churches during Benedict's pontificate.
+The Ecumenical Patriarch Bartholomew I of Constantinople expressed "respect, love and gratitude" for his work in Catholic-Orthodox relations.

 Some Catholics have called for Benedict's recognition as a Doctor of the Church, with Cardinal Gerhard Müller describing him as a "true doctor of the Church for today."